ARTIST Group

 Materials

 Concrete, the most used material on Earth, just second to water, is used for data centers, bridges, pavement, and buildings.
-Cement, the glue of concrete, is responsible for 8% of global CO2 emission and 5% of energy use.
-The ready-mix concrete market alone is 1 trillion dollar per year.
+Cement, the glue of concrete, is responsible for 8% of global CO2 emissions and 5% of energy use.
+The ready-mix concrete market alone is 1 trillion dollars per year.

-We convert CO2 to CO2-negative cement, enabling circular economy using industry byproducts.
+We convert CO2 to CO2-negative cement, enabling a circular economy using industry byproducts.

-Learn more about our first-of-its-kind electrochemical technology for clean energy and carbon-negative cement in news.
+Learn more about our first-of-its-kind electrochemical technology for clean energy and carbon-negative cement in the news.

 Electrochemical technology for carbon-negative cement